Stogas/feedback-api/README.md

 Feedback API is a RESTful Go API allowing submission and updates to a user's satisfaction report for other apps.

-The main goal is to be simple and allow partial submittions (i.e. without further comments), if a user decides to abandon the process in the middle of the report.
+The main goal is to be simple and allow partial submittions (i.e. without further comments or issue types), if a user decides to abandon the process in the middle of the report.

 Thus, the first request by the front-end must be a POST with a newly generated UUID, and subsequent requests must be of type PATCH with the same UUID - more details below.